ParthJairam07/DiagnosAI/README.md

 # DiagnosAI
 DiagnosAI is a cross-platform medical imaging tool that leverages convolutional neural networks (CNNs) for real-time disease detection from X-rays.
+The model pipeline includes advanced data augmentation and tf.data for efficient training, served via TensorFlow Serving with a FastAPI backend.
+The ReactJS and React Native frontend provides an intuitive UI for doctors to capture and analyze X-rays instantly, making diagnostics fast, accessible, and user-friendly.
+DiagnosAI is a cross-platform medical imaging tool that leverages convolutional neural networks (CNNs) for real-time disease detection from X-rays.
+The model pipeline includes advanced data augmentation and tf.data for efficient training, served via TensorFlow Serving with a FastAPI backend.
+The ReactJS and React Native frontend provides an intuitive UI for doctors to capture and analyze X-rays instantly, making diagnostics fast, accessible, and user-friendly.
+Skills: TensorFlow · Convolutional Neural Networks (CNN) · Image Segmentation · Python (Programming Language) · React.js · React Native · User Interface Design